 Past medical history should identify known potential causes, including documented arrhythmias and heart or thyroid disorders.
 Family history should note occurrences of syncope (sometimes mistakenly described as seizures) or sudden death at an early age.

-The drug profile should be reviewed for offending prescription drugs (eg, antiarrhythmics, digitalis, β-agonists, theophylline, and rate-limiting drugs); OTC drugs (eg, cold and sinus medications, dietary supplements containing stimulants), including alternative medicines; and illicit drugs (eg, cocaine, methamphetamines).
+The drug profile should be reviewed for offending prescription drugs (eg, antiarrhythmics, digoxin, beta-agonists, theophylline, and rate-limiting drugs); over-the-counter drugs (eg, cold and sinus drugs, dietary supplements containing stimulants), including alternative medicines; and illicit drugs (eg, cocaine, methamphetamines).
 Caffeine (eg, coffee, tea, numerous soft drinks and energy drinks), alcohol, and tobacco use should be determined.

 The general examination should note whether an anxious demeanor or psychomotor agitation is present.
-Vital signs are reviewed for fever, hypertension, hypotension, tachycardia, bradycardia, tachypnea, and low O2 saturation.
-Orthostatic changes in BP and heart rate should be measured.
+Vital signs are reviewed for fever, hypertension, hypotension, tachycardia, bradycardia, tachypnea, and low oxygen saturation.
+Orthostatic changes in blood pressure (BP) and heart rate should be measured.

 Examination of the head and neck should note any abnormality or dyssynchrony of the jugular pulse waves compared with the carotid pulse or auscultated heart rhythm and findings of hyperthyroidism, such as thyroid enlargement or tenderness and exophthalmos.
 The conjunctivae, palmar creases, and buccal mucosa should be inspected for pallor.